Top 10 Orchid Fertilizers: A Comprehensive Review (2024)

 Verdict: 5 stars.

-rePotme Orchid Fertilizer - Feed ME!
+rePotme Orchid Fertilizer - FEED ME!
 MSU Orchid Food - RO/Rain/Tap Water - 16 oz Jar

 This is basically the same MSU fertilizer as the one packaged by Tezula Plants but is more expensive when it is sold by rePotme which is a more well-known brand.